 I purposefully did not extend this list any longer, because my goal was to make it look as simple and as clear as possible.
 There are as many variations of playrooms as there are families, but I like to follow these design elements to build upon.

-Join our newsletter to download your dream playroom planner.
-Laminate it and use it to plan and rotate your toys and materials creating ultimate space for your child that fosters all those important skills.
+Click here to download the playroom planner.
+Laminate it and use it to plan and rotate your toys and materials creating the ultimate space for your child that fosters all those important skills.

 Here are some wonderful ideas and photos of Montessori room set up at home: